 Between 2016-2019 I had a 60% position at the Department of Aquatic Sciences and Assessment (IVM) at the Swedish University of Agricultural Sciences (SLU), Uppsala where I was involved in the coordination of the project APPLICERA, focusing on identification of key-soil quality indexes and soil functions for an improved contaminated soil remediation strategy.

 Today I am coordinating the Formas funded project RiskMix (https://www.aces.su.se/riskmix/).
 Together with PhD student Josefin Engelhardt we will investigate chemical mixtures of EDCs and go into depth in the exposure assessment of different populations.
+I am also the coordinator of FELIX, a follow up project of MiSSE where we focus on one of the chemical groups of major concern, i.e. the PFASs.
+In FELIX we look at health outcomes in pet cats and relate to their PFAS exposure from the home environment.
+For more information visit our website.

 Latest scientific papers